| Philips CD104 Fixes & Tweaks

 ![]() |

-The Marantz CD84 made about the same time as the Philips CD104B used poly? capacitors which can be seen either side of the DACs and although it had a single sided PCB with no ground plane on it's otherwise identical decoder it did (for most people) sound much more natural than the CD104 as did following Marantz players using the Philips chipset For years I owned a CD84 and I still own an original CD104 plus my modified CD 104 which is in my opinion the most natural sounding of them all The CD84 also has copper / polystyrene capacitors for the output and de-emphasis filters and these could also have an influence on its natural sound as polystyrene is an ideal dielectric for audio |
+The Marantz CD84 made about the same time as the Philips CD104B used poly? capacitors which can be seen either side of the DACs and although it had a single sided PCB with no ground plane on it's otherwise identical decoder it did (for most people) sound much more natural than the CD104 as did following Marantz players using the Philips chipset For years I owned a CD84 and I still own an original CD104 plus my modified CD 104 which is in my opinion the most natural sounding of them all ~ The CD84 also has copper / polystyrene capacitors for the output and deemphasis filters and these could also have an influence on its natural sound as polystyrene is an ideal dielectric for audio |

 |||||

-Some later Marantz models used ceramic DAC capacitors as dictated by Philips but eventually they realised when the 16bit TDA1541 was introduced and used in many more CD players like the Revox 226 B&O CD 5500 and Marantz 94 maybe there was something about poly caps that mattered for analogue audio and the CD880 and DAC960 are proof that they believed so Unfortunately the analogue stage coupling and de-coupling capacitors tend to let the Marantz CD84 down and this was also a problem with the Philips CD104 which had 100Ω resistors in series with the op-amp supplies and ceramic 22nF de-coupling capacitors except for the +Ve supply to the Right channel NE5532N op-amp This was either a very clever bit of empirical design or most likely an omission on the schematic that got translated to the PCB |
+Marantz was acquired by Philips in 1980 so all their CD player designs are actually Philips schematics but it was the implementation of the designs on single sided PCB and thus using leaded poly caps that led to the Marantz getting a much better press Some later Marantz models used ceramic DAC capacitors as dictated by Philips but eventually they realised ~ when the 16bit TDA1541 was introduced and was used in many more CD players like the Revox 226 ~ B&O CD 5500 and Marantz 94 Maybe there was something about poly caps that mattered for the DAC analogue stage and the Philips CD880 and DAC960 are proof that Philips also believed so ~ The DAC960 was made in Japan by Marantz and very similar to their CD94 using dipped Mylar capacitors Unfortunately the analogue stage coupling and decoupling capacitors tend to let the Marantz CD84 down and this was also a problem with the Philips CD104 which had 100Ω resistors in series with the opamp supplies and ceramic 22nF decoupling capacitors except for the +Ve supply to the Right channel NE5532N opamp ? |

-Analogue output section of my modified Philips CD 104B Decoder PCB Bottom centre is the Left channel NE5532N op-amp and the two 100Ω resistors either side are feeding its +Ve and -Ve supplies with surface mount (SMT) 22nF ceramic de-coupling capacitors on the other side of the PCB In the centre is the Right channel op-amp which has SMT 100Ω resistors in series with its supplies but only one 22nF capacitor on its -Ve supply |
+Picture shows the analogue section of my Philips CD 104B Decoder PCB in 2002 ~ Bottom centre is the Left channel NE5532N opamp the two 100Ω through hole resistors either side are feeding its +Ve and Ve supplies ~ SMD 22nF ceramic decoupling capacitors are on the other side of the PCB In the picture centre is the Right channel opamp which has SMD 100Ω resistors in series with its supplies but only one 22nF capacitor on its Ve supply ? |

 ![]() |